 When is the Best Time to Travel to Sorrento?

-The best time to visit Sorrento, and the Amalfi Coast in general is in the summer months.
+The best time to visit Sorrento and the Amalfi Coast is in the summer months.
 June-September is when you’ll have the best weather.
-Sunny days await you during the Italian summer, though it can reach up to 30° on some days, so you’ll want to be in the shade or by water on these scorchers.
+Sunny days await you during the Italian summer, though it can reach 30° on some days, you’ll want to be in the shade or by water on these scorchers.

-That being said the summer is also the busiest time and July and August will yield the highest prices on accommodation, with the largest number of crowds.
+The summer is also the busiest time, and July and August will yield the highest prices on accommodation, with the most significant number of crowds.
 Plenty of Italians take their vacations around this time.
-If you want to experience Sorrento with fewer people and slightly lower prices head there in June, September, or October.
+If you want to experience Sorrento with fewer people and slightly lower prices, head there in June, September, or October.

 Where to Stay in Sorrento?